 112. Adobe Spark

-Adobe Spark assists you to create graphics, images, videos, and stories.
+Adobe Spark assists you in creating graphics, images, videos, and stories.
 It features a wide range of templates that you can use to customize the content you want.
 Adobe Spark is great regardless of whether you plan to post your content on social media platforms, include it in a post, or add it to your website.

 113. InVideo